t-d-k/LibreCrypt/docs/FAQ.md

 * * *

 <A NAME="level_3_heading_5">
-### DoxBox Explorer Specific
+### LibreCrypt Explorer Specific
 </A>

 * * *

 <a name="gl"></a>
-*Q: Does DoxBox Explorer support drag and drop with MS Windows Explorer?*
+*Q: Does LibreCrypt Explorer support drag and drop with MS Windows Explorer?*

 *A:*
-Yes - DoxBox Explorer supports dragging files and folders **from** MS Windows Explorer **to** DoxBox Explorer, but doesn't currently support dragging files **from** DoxBox Explorer **to** MS Windows Explorer.
+Yes - LibreCrypt Explorer supports dragging files and folders **from** MS Windows Explorer **to** LibreCrypt Explorer, but doesn't currently support dragging files **from** LibreCrypt Explorer **to** MS Windows Explorer.

 * * *

 <a name="gj"></a>
-*Q: What filesystems does DoxBox Explorer support?*
+*Q: What filesystems does LibreCrypt Explorer support?*

 *A:*
-DoxBox Explorer supports volumes using the FAT12, FAT16 and FAT32 filesystems.
+LibreCrypt Explorer supports volumes using the FAT12, FAT16 and FAT32 filesystems.

 * * *

 <a name="gp"></a>
-*Q: Does DoxBox Explorer try to connect to the internet?*
+*Q: Does LibreCrypt Explorer try to connect to the internet?*

 *A:*
-Yes, but it always prompts first, and can be configured not to do so; see the FAQ "[Does DoxBox try to connect to the internet?](#go)"
+Yes, but it always prompts first, and can be configured not to do so; see the FAQ "[Does LibreCrypt try to connect to the internet?](#go)"

 * * *